buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 ### Sign-Up / Sign-In Forms

-If you’re designing a piece of software (especially a piece of web-based software) or building some form of community-focused service, **you’ll need to consider a Sign-Up / Sign-In forms for users to sign up for your product or service, or sign into it**.
+If you’re designing a piece of software (especially a piece of web-based software) or building some form of community-focused service where users will have an account, **you’ll need to consider Sign-Up / Sign-In forms for users to sign up for your product or service, or sign into it**.

 When a user first encounters a SaaS (Software as a Service) product, they’ll often be **asked to register for an account**.
 This allows information relevant to the user to be stored for their return, or items added to a shopping cart to be saved for later.